rmp15/rstudio_cloud_tutorial/README.md

 Robbie M Parks 2022.

-Thank you to Ahlam Abuawad, Anne Bozack, Lukas Vlahos, and Abigail Welbourn for feedback.
+Thank you to Ahlam Abuawad, Anne Bozack, Vivian Do, Lukas Vlahos, and Abigail Welbourn for feedback.

 ## Contents of project by folder and script